 I make this differentiation because the watch allows you to have 20 workouts in memory, which you can manage as you please.
 You can delete workouts from the first screen and they will be removed from the watch (indicating the remaining space on the screen itself).
 But that workout will still be available within your collection, so you can add it again at a later time if you need it.
 So remember the differentiation between your workout library and the workouts you have stored on your watch .

-In the picture you can see that right now I have 2 workouts on the watch and I can load 18 more.
-If I swipe from right to left I would remove it from the watch memory leaving room for 19 more, but I could reload it if I select it on the “Add Workout” screen.
+In the image you can see that at the moment I have 2 workouts on the watch and I can load 18 more.
+If I swipe from right to left I would delete it. of the clock memory leaving room for 19 more, but 1TP10It could be reloaded if I select it in the "Add training" screen.

 All this configuration is the same for creating strength workouts (those that correspond to this section) as for running/cycling/swimming.